 What is Unique About Our Program?

 - Professional certification: You will be eligible for initial certification immediately upon graduation.
 After three years of teaching, you will be eligible for professional certification.

-- Undergraduate degree: Earn a professional degree in geology, history, English, chemistry, etc. (in case you decide not to teach).
+- Undergraduate degree: Earn a professional degree in biology, chemistry, earth science, English, history, mathematics, physics, or Spanish (in case you decide not to teach).